 Minzifa Boutique Hotel

-There is also a small inner courtyard called “ichkari”.
-In ancient times the inner courtyard was intended for the home’s female quarters.
+There is also a small patio called “ichkari”.
+In ancient times this inner courtyard was intended for the home’s female quarters.
 It is decorated with mats and big ceramic plates.
 The ichkari-courtyard and its rooms were constructed later in 2010.

 Minzifa Boutique Hotel is a harmony of oriental elegance and home cosiness.
 All rooms offer individual design and contemporary facilities combined with national decor of interiors and ancient architecture.